haziq-exe/TikTokAutoUploader/Documentation.md

   - NOTE: You will also need to specify time of upload in `schedule` parameter or else `day` won't work

     **Important**:
-    - You can only schedule a maximum of 10 days in advance.
+    - You can only schedule a maximum of 240 hours (10 days) in advance.
     - If scheduling for the next month, you can only schedule within the first 5 days of the next month (as long as they are also within 10 days of the current date). i.e: If current day is Sept 30th, day=5 will upload on Oct 5th, 6 WILL NOT WORK.

 - **`copyrightcheck`** (bool, optional, default: `False`)